 - Clean the baler and the floor area after use.

-It is vital to inspect the baler machine regularly to check for defects or damages.
-It helps ensure workplace safety and continuous operation without interruption.
 A regular check helps maintain equipment reliability and improve its efficiency.
 Early defect or damage detection can save both time and money if repaired immediately.
-Also, having consistent documentation of repairs and diagnostics can help identify broader trends and support future investigations.
+Having consistent documentation of repairs and diagnostics can help identify broader trends and support future investigations.